 The Solopreneur’s Guide to Writing Copy That Actually Sells

 The words you use in your marketing are often the first (and sometimes only) interaction prospective clients and customers have with your brand.
-And — no pressure! — but you’ve got just a few seconds to hook them so they want to keep reading.
-Writing copy that not only grabs attention but also convinces people to take action is more art than science.
-So here’s how to elevate your copywriting from functional to phenomenal — and how to recognize when it's time to call in the pros.
+And — no pressure! — but you’ve got just a few milliseconds to hook them so they want to keep reading.

-1. Forget Features, Sell the Sunset
+Forget Features, Sell the Sunset

 Stop selling your product or service.
 Yes, you read that right.
 Stop talking about features — like the number of course modules, the brush’s shape, the 24/7 support — and start selling the benefits.
-Instead of “Gym membership includes access to all classes”, say something like “Find the perfect class to fit your schedule and preferences, from yoga to spin, and enjoy a varied workout routine that keeps you motivated and engaged.”
+Instead of “Gym membership includes access to all classes”, say something like “Find the perfect class to fit your schedule and preferences, from yoga to spin, and enjoy a dynamic workout routine that keeps you motivated and engaged.”

-2. Speak Their Secret Language
+Speak Their Secret Language

 Every audience has a secret language — a way they talk when they think no one else is listening.
 Whether it's moms sharing potty training woes or gamers debating gear, there's lingo and pain points familiar only to them.
 And you need to learn to speak it.
 Dive deep.
-Engage in forums, read comments on relevant posts, and use their words.
-When your copy speaks directly to their experiences in their language, your brand becomes an insider.
+Engage in forums, read comments on relevant posts, use their words.
+When your copy speaks directly to their experiences in their language, your brand becomes more like an insider.
 Reddit is an unmatched source for this kind of research.
 Type in what your audience is searching for and add “Reddit.”
 Thank me later.

-3. Contrast Is Your Best Friend
+Contrast Is Your Best Friend

 Here’s an example: Let’s say you offer eco-friendly cleaning products.